myduino/Hibiscus-Sense-Arduino/README.md

 }
 ```

 Now, we can upload the complete sketch to ESP32, then observe the output.
-By oversation, the output of the blue LED is glowing effect, which the results from variable decremental PWM signal output.
+By oversation, the output of the blue LED is repeated glowing effect, which the results from variable decremental PWM signal output.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-two-b.gif" width="600"></a></p>